When Does Group Invariant Learning Survive Spurious Correlations?: Experiments

-Our main theoretical results in Section~\ref{sec:two} reveal two group criteria as the necessary conditions for group-IL, i.e.~falsity exposure criterion and label balance criterion.
-Now we empirically discuss the verification of these theoretical results.
+Our main theoretical results in Section~\ref{sec:two}, i.e. Theorem~\ref{thm:fal} and~\ref{thm:label}, reveal that the two group criteria are necessary conditions for group-IL to survive spurious correlations.
+Now we discuss the empirical verification of the significance of the two criteria.

-First, we consider the falsity exposure criterion, which could be empirically verified from two perspectives.
-Considering the fact that the label proportion of each group is quite balanced on PC-MNIST\footnote{The ratio of label 0 and label 1 on group 0 and group 1 is 1:1.03 and 1:1.04, respectively.}, the improvement of SCILL over EIIL on Table~\ref{tab:pcmnist} and \ref{tab:hans} directly verifies the necessity of falsity exposure criterion, as stated in Proposition~\ref{prop:foei}.
-While for MNLI, the label is not balanced (see the appendix).
-So we add the similar instance reweight to EIIL, and obtain a label balanced version, denoted as EIIL-LB.
-However, EIIL-LB still can not achieve improved performance across different model selection strategies, as shown in Table \ref{tab:hans}.
-The necessity of the falsity exposure criterion is then verified.